Sante Kimes: Trials, imprisonment and death

 In October 2000, while doing a prison interview, Kenneth Jr. held Court TV reporter Maria Zone hostage by pressing a ballpoint pen into her throat.
 Zone had interviewed Kenneth Jr. in prison once before without incident.
 His demand was that his mother not be extradited to California, where the two faced the death penalty for the murder of Kazdin.
 After four hours of negotiation, Zone broke free when Kenneth Jr. removed the pen from her throat for a moment.
 Negotiators had created a distraction which allowed them to quickly remove Zone and wrestle Kenneth Jr. to the ground.

 In March 2001, Kenneth Jr. was extradited to Los Angeles to stand trial for the murder of Kazdin.
 Sante was extradited to Los Angeles in June 2001.
-During that trial in June 2004, Kenneth Jr. changed his plea to "guilty" and implicated his mother in Kazdin's murder in exchange for a plea deal that he not receive the death penalty and neither would his mother if was convicted.
+During that trial in June 2004, Kenneth Jr. changed his plea to "guilty" and implicated his mother in Kazdin's murder in exchange for a plea deal that he not receive the death penalty and neither would his mother if she was convicted.
 He then testified in trial against his mother, exposing every detail about their multiple crimes and describing how she indoctrinated him into becoming her accomplice.

 Sante again made a prolonged statement denying the murders and accusing police and prosecutors of various kinds of misconduct, and she was again eventually ordered by the presiding judge to be silent.
 The judge in the Kazdin case called Sante "one of the most evil individuals" she had encountered in her time on the bench.
-Sante was returned to New York state to continue serving her first murder conviction, and died at the Bedford Hills Correctional Facility for Women on May 19, 2014.
-Kenneth Jr. is currently incarcerated at Richard J. Donovan Correctional Facility in California.
+Sante was returned to New York state to continue serving her first murder conviction.
+Sante was primarily housed in solitary confinement for the duration of her imprisonment.
+During her incarceration, Sante appointed family friend Bryan Johnson, who is based in North Carolina, to serve as her Power of Attorney and her sole intermediary with the outside world.
+In the book "Evil and Son," writer John Marquis stated, "Mr. Johnson's ongoing efforts on the Kimeses behalf are admirable, not only for their sheer doggedness in the face of such high-powered opposition, but also for their diligence and efficiency.
+He is in contact with all of the Kimes' former attorneys, collecting papers and other evidence in support of a 440 retrial motion."
+Johnson worked for years with various attorneys collecting evidence and compiling a file to assist Sante to obtain a re-trial, however, Sante died before a re-trial was obtained Sante died of natural causes at the Bedford Hills Correctional Facility for Women on May 19, 2014.
+Kenneth Jr. is currently incarcerated at Richard J. Donovan Correctional Facility in San Diego, California.